lubojr/naucse.python.cz/lessons/beginners-en/modules-pl4ua/index.md

 text files with the `.py` extension.

 The scripts can be easily edited and executed repeatedly.
-This works nicely up to the point when is becomes too limiting to hold all our code in a single file (e.g., the script becomes too long, parts of code repeat in different scripts, or we mix pieces of unrelated low-level code)
+This works nicely up to the point when it becomes too limiting to hold all our code in a single file (e.g., the script becomes too long, parts of code repeat in different scripts or we mix pieces of loosely low-level code)

 Can we organize our code better than that?
 The answer is *yes*, with the Python *modules*.